vlocityinc/newport-design-system/packages/@flow-builder/ui/src/builder_platform_interaction/integrationTests/readme.txt

 You can add more elements to these flows : follow instructions at jest-mock-data/mock_flows/readme.txt

 Note :
-A good integration test sample is assignmentEditorIntegration.test.js
+A good integration test sample is assignmentEditorIntegration.test.ts